madmike85/madmike85_RS2019Q3/README.md

-# madmike85-RS2019Q3
+# madmike85_RS2019Q3
-Private repository for @madmike85
+The Rolling Scopes School repository for @madmike85